Rights and Obligations Under the Sperm Donor Statutes

 With the advances in medical technology available over the past few decades involving fertility, it is important to consider the potential legal rights and obligations of the parties involved.

-If you have questions about your rights and obligations after donating or using sperm to conceive a child, contact me, the San Jose lawyer at the law office of John S. Yohanan.
+If you have questions about your rights and obligations after donating or using sperm to conceive a child, contact me, the Calaveras County lawyer at the law office of John S. Yohanan.
 I've been helping parents with these and related concerns for more than 30 years.Palo Alto Lawyer, Assisting With Legal Aspects of Artificial Insemination

 As of Jan.
 1, 2012, California law provides that men who have donated their semen for the purpose of artificial insemination or in vitro fertilization at a licensed sperm bank, or provided it to a licensed physician or surgeon, forfeit their parental rights of any resulting child conceived.
 Rights as the natural father are not forfeited if the man and woman in question are married or if the man and woman agreed otherwise in a writing signed before conception.